-The work of the Polish sculptor Antoni Popiel (1865-1910), this bronze pedestrian statue depicts Kosciuszko in the uniform of a general of the Continental Amry with a cocked hat, holding a map of his fortifications at Saratoga in his right hand.
+As a young Polish-Lithuanian military engineer, Kościuszko offered his service in the American Revolution.
+This memorial to Polish Brigadier General Kościuszko was presented by the Polish Alliance and the Polish American people of the United States.
+The work of the Polish sculptor Antoni Popiel (1865-1910), this bronze pedestrian statue depicts Kościuszko in the uniform of a general of the Continental Army with a cocked hat, holding a map of his fortifications at Saratoga in his right hand.
 The sculpture rests atop a square tiered base adorned with bronze sculptures on all four sides.